anjalit03/Dazzle-and-Delight/CONTRIBUTING.md

 2. *Click "New Pull Request."*

-3. *Select your branch and provide a description of your changes.*
+3. *Select your branch and provide a description of your changes.
+Mention the issue number you are submitting the merge for in the description.*

 4. *Click "Create Pull Request."*